luc-github/esp3d.io/src/docs/ESP3D/Version_3.X/documentation/api/webhandlers.md

 this handler is for all commands the parameter is `cmd=...` if it is an `[ESPXXX]` command the answer is the `[ESPXXX]` response if it is not an `[ESPXXX]` command the answer is `ESP3D says: command forwarded` and can be ignored

+The command must be encoded for URL if needed (spaces, special characters, etc.)

 ### /login (GET/POST)
 this handler is for authentication function if enabled